05-08-2024

 A house’s market value will therefore decrease considerably if pyrite problems have been detected and confirmed by a pyrite test.

-First, the concrete slab covering the pyrite-containing backfill must be broken up and all contaminated soil removed.
-Then, DB crushed stone (certified non-swelling by its supplier) must be put back in before pouring a new concrete slab.
+If you're wondering how much it costs to remove pyrite, there are several factors to consider.
+First, the concrete slab covering the pyrite-contaminated backfill must be broken up, and all contaminated soil removed.
+Next, it must be replaced by DB crushed stone (DB certification indicates it is non-swelling) before pouring a new concrete slab.

 For all your contaminated soil problems, contact EBI Enviro Urgence

-To reiterate the original question, pyrite-contaminated soils are a nuisance.
+Pyrite-contaminated soils are a nuisance.
 The longer you wait, the more iron pyrite can grow and cause significant damage to your property.
 The structure of the house could even be affected, depending on its construction.

 Other than property damage, pyrite poses no major health risk to you or the people in your home.